The Latin Americans

 Colombians

 The leader of the Colombians is Simon Bolivar.
 A military and political leader, Bolivar played a key role in Latin America's successful struggle for independence from the Spanish Empire.
 He also participated in the foundation of the first union of independent nations in Latin America: Gran Colombia.
 Despite his brutal tactics in war, Bolivar helped lay the foundations for democracy in much of Latin America.
-His favorite personality traits are Determined and Expansive and his Home City is Bogota, Colombia.

 Bonuses